-Use TomTom’s historical traffic data to calibrate traffic models, measure the performance of road network and analyze bottlenecks.
-Use actual driven ground truth speeds and travel time data for use in transportation models.
+Use TomTom’s historical traffic data to calibrate traffic models, measure the performance of road networks and analyze bottlenecks.
+Leverage actual speeds and travel time data for use in transportation models.

 Since 2007, TomTom's historical data has enabled mobility specialists to measure the impact of infrastructure improvements by conducting pre and post analysis on a particular route over a given period of time.

 Which neighborhoods have the biggest needs for mobility?
 What are the factors leading to congestion?
 What is the most optimal location for a new bus stop?
 TomTom's historical traffic data powers business intelligence platforms to deliver the best insights into mobility.